AntiElitz/SRC-Factorio-Rules/base_game/Deathworld.md

 - Only 1 player is allowed
 - The "Death world" preset must be used in the map generator settings
 - The map must be random
-- Importing blueprints is not allowed (Blueprints created during the run are allowed)
+- Importing blueprints is not allowed, but blueprints created during the run are allowed
 ---

 ## Timing Rules